 Stories from Shefali S. Kulkarni

-Shefali S. Kulkarni is a digital producer for Global Nation.
+Shefali S. Kulkarni worked at The World in 2014 as the digital producer for Global Nation.

-Prior to her role with PRI's The World, Shefali worked as a health care reporter for Kaiser Health News, a non-profit news service in Washington D.C.
+Shefali has also worked as a health care reporter for Kaiser Health News, a non-profit news service in Washington D.C.
 She wrote a variety of stories about domestic health care policy, from coverage for patients with eating disorders, to how a roll of duct tape could save hospitals thousands of dollars in overhead costs.
 Her work has appeared in The Washington Post, Politico and NPR's health blog "Shots".

 Shefali hails from Hillsboro, Oregon, and really misses going berry-picking, drinking incredible coffee, and strolling through farmers markets in the summer.
 She is an avid photographer, but does not look cool holding her iPhone, and is saving up for a camera that doesn't ring.
 Shefali also loves to ride her bike almost everywhere, and looks very cool in her helmet.
 She tends to stress-bake brownies for anyone who will eat them, and is a life-long chocoholic.
 However, she strongly believes that white chocolate was just a well-marketed mistake.